NicAllison/data603-sp22/paper/final.md

 ```
   docker-compose up -d presto-coordinator
 ```
-The final step in setting up the Docker image fully creates the images.
-Since this is a large image that uses multiple images for it to properly run that is why there are multiple building steps.
+The final step in setting up the Docker image is creating the container.
+Since this is a large image that uses multiple images for it to properly run that is why there are multiple building steps in creating the container.
 ```
   docker-compose exec hive-server bash
 ```